 Instead of hoofing it from an apartment to a nearby coffee shop to get work done, architects are bringing the cyber café feel in-house to accommodate workers in their 20s and 30s.
 These renters are more interested in smaller apartments that offer large spaces for public amenities like workstations with plenty of electrical outlets and easy access to wifi.

 These spaces often mimic the environments of technology companies by featuring modern furniture, large windows and sometimes free java.
 But that’s not the real draw.
-Younger workers enjoy the social aspect of working in the same space as their peers as a means of building camaraderie and sharing ideas.
+Younger workers enjoy the social aspect of working in the same space as their peers.
+They value having the means of building camaraderie and sharing ideas.

 Luxury condo developers are offering similar work spaces.
-In Manhattan’s financial district residents have the option to purchase offices with separate entrances from living areas.
-The new spaces are expected to be finished by this summer and are already drawing interest from foreign workers who need a place to set up shop when taking longer business trips.
+In Manhattan’s financial district, residents have the option to purchase offices with separate entrances from living areas.
+Developers expect to finish the new spaces by this summer.
+They are already drawing interest from foreign workers who need a place to set up shop when taking longer business trips.

 Offering renters a place to work inside their apartment building is just the tip of the iceberg.
 Developers are increasingly dedicating space in their buildings for yoga studios, gyms and bike-repair shops.
-These extras are great for renters and are often made available to them at no additional cost.
+These extras are great for renters.
+Additionally, the community often makes these amenities available to residents at no additional cost.

 With so many amenities available in newer apartment buildings, tenants can find almost everything they need without ever stepping a foot outside.
 Considering the crazy Boston traffic, skipping a daily commute could be just the ticket for busy workers.